 This mystery got my mind racing – how could this place exist when the amazing Chipotle and Cosi sandwich are mere strides away???
 Here were my best theories:

-- It’s for people who happened to be hobbled by a careening truck right in front of Pret-a-Manger and this is the closest place they could drag their bleeding body to.
+- It’s for people who were hobbled by a careening truck and Pret-a-Manger is the closest place they could drag their bleeding body to.

 - It’s for people who hate France.
 They’re using a French name to trick you into eating flavorless “French” food, methodically sniping one prospective Francophile tourist at a time.
 Jacques Cousteau and Inspector Clouseau would be spinning in their fois gras-filled coffins.